 - All data provided is stored securely on internal password protected servers.

 Who we share it with

-- During the application process your personal data and application will be shared with SULSA’s Executive Committee members from each of SULSA’s ten member institutions.
-On some occasions, your personal data and application will also be shared with the SULSA Theme Representatives from each of SULSA’s ten member institutions.
+- During the application process your personal data and application will be shared with SULSA’s Executive Committee members from each of SULSA’s eleven member institutions.
+On some occasions, your personal data and application will also be shared with the SULSA Theme Representatives from each of SULSA’s eleven member institutions.

 - On rare occasions, your personal data and application may be shared with the Scottish Funding Council for auditing purposes.
 SULSA will ask for your permission before doing so.

 Data from successful and unsuccessful applicants will be retained by The University of Glasgow for a period of five years.
 After this initial five year retention we will anonymize your data and hold it for a further five years.

 After this ten year period expires your data will be securely deleted.